engineersamuel/logreaper/README.md

 ## Quickstart for development outside of Red Hat

-Install the necessary npm modules
+Install the necessary npm modules and make sure you are on Node 4.x

     npm install